WarwickAstro/time-conversions/README.md

 optional arguments:
-  -h, --help         show this help message and exit --exptime EXPTIME  If exptime is given, JD-START is assumed
+  -h, --help         show this help message and exit --exptime EXPTIME  If exptime is given, JD-START is assumed, otherwise JD-MID
 ```

 # Contributors